navapbc/template-application-nextjs/README.md

 - In Settings > Code security and analysis:
   - Click "Enable" for "Dependabot alerts"
   - Click "Enable" for "Dependabot security updates"
-  - For additional information about dependency management, see the section below about dependency management
-  - The other security features should already be enabled:
-    - "Code scanning" is controlled by `.github/codeql-analysis.yml`
     - "Secret scanning" is enabled by default

 <img src="./docs/imgs/code_sec_analysis.svg" width="50%"/>
 ### Clone the repo to your local development environment

 Once you have set your repo up, you can clone it to your local development environment using `git clone [repo address]` or a UI/IDE tool, if preferred.